NisaarAgharia/home.AI/README.md

 ## Features

-- Make your House Automatic
+- Make your House Smart and Automatic
 - Talk to your Home with Voice Assistant Alexa and Google
 - Home control on your fingertips with Mobile App
 - Provides Automations and Saves Energy